-Half a million people attend St Patrick's Day parade in Dublin
+Half a million people expected to attend St Patrick's Day parade in Dublin

-A sea of green made up of half a million people descended on Dublin City centre for a St Patrick’s Day parade that organisers predicted would be “the biggest and best”.
+A sea of green made up of half a million people is to descend on Dublin City centre for a St Patrick’s Day parade that organisers are predicting will be “the biggest and best”.

-Celebrations took place across the island of Ireland with massive crowds turning out to mark March 17 in towns and cities.
+Celebrations are also set to take place across the island of Ireland with massive crowds turning out to mark March 17 in towns and cities.

-Many more watched Dublin’s 2023 parade, featuring 4,200 performers including marching bands, aerial acrobats and vibrant costumes, live on television.
+Many more will watch Dublin’s 2023 parade on television, which will involve 4,200 performers including marching bands, aerial acrobats and vibrant costumes.

-The parade started at Parnell Square, snaking its way through some of the city’s most popular thoroughfares like O’Connell Street and College Green before culminating on Kevin Street.
+The parade is due to start at Parnell Square, snaking its way through some of the city’s most popular thoroughfares like O’Connell Street and College Green before culminating on Kevin Street.

-The Republic of Ireland women’s football team was chosen as this year’s grand marshal and was represented by manager Vera Pauw and other famous faces from the team’s past and present.
+The Republic of Ireland women’s football team was chosen as this year’s grand marshal and is represented by manager Vera Pauw and other famous faces from the team’s past and present.

-Originally from the Netherlands, Pauw said she was “blown away” that she could lead the parade.
+Originally from the Netherlands, Ms Pauw said she was “blown away” that she could lead the parade.

-“I’m absolutely delighted that Ireland has let me in to their celebrations of this magic day.”
+“I’m absolutely delighted that Ireland has let me in to their celebrations of this magic day,” she added.

 American actor Patrick Duffy, known for Dallas and Man From Atlantis, said he was discovering his heritage through his role as the international guest of honour.